 Prior to joining WMH, Milt was a partner at a nationally recognized law firm, where he handled white collar matters.
 He also litigated discrimination claims, restrictive covenant, Dodd-Frank, and Sarbanes-Oxley retaliation claims, as well as Securities and Exchange Commission (SEC) and Internal Revenue Service (IRS) whistleblower claims on behalf of employees.

 Milt brings to his practice substantial experience in public corruption matters.
 In 2013, Milt was appointed co-chair of the Moreland Commission to investigate public corruption.
-In 2018, he led the trial team that successfully defended a corporate client in a high-profile public corruption case in the Southern District of New York (SDNY).
-They won the only acquittal in this highly contested and publicized four-defendant trial.
+In 2018, he led the trial team that successfully defended a corporate client in a high-profile public corruption case, United States v.
+Percoco, in the Southern District of New York (SDNY).
+They won the only acquittal in this highly contested and publicized four-defendant trial, in which the theory of the prosecution was based on Bribery and Honest Services Fraud.

 Previously, Milt served as Deputy General Counsel and Chief Compliance Officer at Time Inc., where his responsibilities included internal investigations, compliance, the Foreign Corrupt Practices Act (FCPA), the Office of Foreign Assets Control (OFAC), and Sarbanes-Oxley, as well as intellectual property, privacy, data security, and other cutting-edge areas.
 At Time, Inc., Milt litigated a variety of employment law matters on behalf of the company concerning race, age, disability, and gender discrimination; restrictive covenants; and independent contractor litigation.